 5.14 The Owner agrees to ensure that all enquiries from potential Customers are answered within 48 hours.

 5.15 The Owner is under no obligation to accept a Booking for any reason.

 5.16 The Owner agrees to make the Classic Vehicle available for viewing to Customers after a Service Fee has been paid at a mutually agreeable time and date.

 6. COSTS OF BOOKING

-6.2 With the notification which BAC will send to the Owner under clause 2.2, BAC will also notify the Owner of the Hiring fee and the Booking Fee which BAC intends to advertise the Classical Vehicle at on the Website.
+6.2 With the notification which BAC will send to the Owner under clause 2.2, BAC will also notify the Owner of the Hiring fee and the Service Fee which BAC intends to advertise the Classical Vehicle at on the Website.

 6.3 If the Owner disagrees with the Fee, the Owner must notify BAC thereof within 7 Business days after receipt of the notice mentioned in clause 2.2, and the advertisement of the Classic vehicle shall be taken down if BAC and the Owner cannot agree the Fee.